lollykrown/lollykrown/README.md

 Also, I am a frontline health care personnel.
 You may wonder how i juggle the two, trust me it's fun.
 I am available for any remote gig.
 Stack: NodeJs, PHP and Android java

 - 🔭 I’m currently working on a nodeJs App
-- 🌱 I’m currently learning Deno
+- 🌱 I’m currently learning in Deno land
 - 👯 I’m looking to collaborate on any <strong>PHP, node or deno project.</strong>
-- 🤔 I’m looking for help with PHP
+- 🤔 I’m looking for help with Devops
 - 💬 Ask me about nodeJs
 - 📫 How to reach me: @lollykrown on twitter
 - 😄 Pronouns: He/Him